CodexFabrica/SyncGithub2GoogleTasks/README.md

 GEMINI_API_KEY=your_gemini_key_here
 ```

-### 5. Run the Tool

-1. Install dependencies:
+3. Open the terminal (cmd) and Install dependencies in the directory:
     ```bash
     npm install
     ```
-2. Run the script:
+4. Run the script:
     ```bash
     node index.js
     ```
-3. On the first run, it will open a browser window to authenticate with Google.
-Follow the prompts to allow access to your Tasks.
-This step will create a `token.json`file.
+    On the first run, it will open a browser window to authenticate with Google.
+You can just follow to allow access to your Tasks.
+This will create a `token.json` file, and then the tool will run.

+    After the tool syncs GitHub issues with Google Tasks, a file named "last_run.json" will be created.

 ## 4.2 Using Github
-Even using github to sync using a workflow, we require to clone and create the `token.json` file mentioned above.
+Even using GitHub to sync using a workflow, we need to clone and create the `token.json` file mentioned above.
 This file is needed.
 1. Go to your repository secrets: Settings > Secrets and Variables > Actions > Secrets > New Repository Secret, and create 5 new secrets.

    - For Gemini API KEY